-Although many hope to achieve a more productive 2019, most will not achieve their goals.
-The unfortunate reality is the change is difficult and following through on a New Year’s goal is just very hard for many people.
+Although many hope to achieve a more productive 2020, most will not achieve their goals.
+The unfortunate reality is the change is difficult and following through on goals is just very hard for many people.
 However, it is not impossible to have a productive year and reach your goals!

 How to Kill Your Productivity